 #17.
 Chef

-Chefs or head cooks supervise food preparation in restaurants, hotels, and other dining establishments, sometimes even private homes.
+Chefs and head cooks supervise food preparation in restaurants, hotels, and other dining establishments, sometimes even private homes.
 They also issue instructions and directions to the kitchen staff, so you could say their role is managerial.

 Chefs may have some postsecondary education, but they typically have a high school diploma or its equivalent.
 Some may receive formal culinary education, while others may acquire the required knowledge via apprenticeship or on-the-job training.
 It usually takes a minimum of five years of experience to become a chef.